LightForm-group/sxrd-tiff-summer/README.md

 #pyyaml
 ```
 **8. If all in step 7 are present, you can now run the example notebooks.
-Ensure the venv is active and use the following command to boot jupyter notebook (using all libraries installed in the venv)
+Ensure the venv is active and use the following command to boot jupyter notebook (using all libraries installed in the venv).
 Warning - using just `jupyter notebook` without `python -m` can result in using your default python environment (the libraries may not be recognised):**
 ```unix
 python -m jupyter notebook
 ```
-**9. Work through the notebooks and setup yaml text files for reproducible summing of diffraction pattern images for large synchrotron datasets.**
+**9. Work through the notebooks and setup yaml text files for reproducible summing of diffraction pattern images across large synchrotron datasets.**

 **10. When you're finished using the virtual environment, deactivate it!
 This will avoid confusion when using different python libraries that are not installed within the virtual environment:**